Tao119/techLinter/README.md

-# techLinter README
+# techlinter README

-This is the README for your extension "techLinter".
+This is the README for your extension "techlinter".
 After writing up a brief description, we recommend including the following sections.

 ## Features